 - Feeling as though your body has changed

 For an individual who has never had an experience of disconnection like this, the experiences can be challenging at first.
-But they can also be highly beneficial, giving individuals a momentary glimpse at the functioning of their own psyche and thought patterns, a break from strenuous emotions or trauma, or even a sense of self-transcendence —a feeling of being more than, or out of, the confines of one's individual body.
+But they can also be beneficial, giving individuals a momentary glimpse at the functioning of their own psyche and thought patterns, a break from strenuous emotions or trauma, or even a sense of self-transcendence —a feeling of being more than, or out of, the confines of one's individual body.

 What is a “Dissociative”?